twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TKERNINGFORM** – Used in old versions when viewing or editing the legacy kerning tables (not the GPOS kerning tables).
 See the OpenType Designer in recent versions to edit the GPOS kerning tables.
 * **TKERNINGNEWPAIRFORM** – Used when adding a kerning pair in the legacy kerning tables.
 The default push button is **OK**.
 * **TMAINFORMFCP3** – Version 3.0 only.
 Used when starting FontCreator.
 Maximizing changes the title bar.
 (See TMAINFORMFONTCREATOR in recent versions)
 * **TMAINFORMFONTCREATOR** – Used when starting FontCreator.
-Maximizing changes the title bar.
 * **TMETRICSFORM** – Used when configuring metrics options.
 The default push button is **OK**.
 * **TNAMINGFORM** – For versions 3.0 through 6.0 only, displays a dialog where you can manually change the naming fields of a font.
 The default push button is **OK**.
 See TFONTPROPERTIESFORM in recent versions.
 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
 The default push button is **OK**.
 * **TOPTIONSFORM** – Displays a dialog where you can set a plethora of FontCreator options.
 The default push button is **OK**.
 The **Help** button does nothing in old versions.
 * **TPASTESPECIALFORM** – Used when pasting data for glyphs in the clipboard.
 The default push button is **OK**.
 In the Items list (versions 5.5 through 6.0 only), Glyph Outline Data and Glyph Metrics (i.e. the first two items) are checked by default.
-* **TPCLTFORM** – For versions 3.0 through 6.5 only, displays a dialog where you can include the old PCL5 data for legacy printers.
+* **TPCLTFORM** – For versions 3.0 through 6.5 only, displays a dialog where you can include or edit the old PCL5 data for legacy printers.
 The default push button is **OK**.
 * **TPERFORMTRANSFORMATIONFORM** – For versions 5.6 and newer, displays the Glyph Transformer.
 The default push button is **OK**.
 * **TPLATFORMMANAGERFORM** – For versions 2.0 through 6.5 only, displays a dialog where you can choose which platform to support in the font.
 The default push button is **OK**.
 * **TPOSTSCRIPTNAMESFORM** – Used when changing PostScript names for glyphs in the font.
 The default push button is **OK**.